ianua-app/beam/README.md

 Prerequisites:
 - Node.js

 To build it yourself, you can run the `build.sh` script in the **service** directory.
 This builds the client and copies it to the service public directory.
-You can run the service with `npm start` to test locally, or the `deploy.sh` contains a sample deployment to a Google Cloud VM using a docker image.
+You can run the service with `npm start` to test locally, or the `deploy.sh` contains a sample deployment to a Google Cloud VM using a Docker image.

 ## Atributions